-My former student, Gary, came to visit with Deedee his girlfriend.
-They brought a Ouija Board and after Quan and I finished our evening workout, we all decided to take the channeling device into the dojo to ask it some questions.
-So, I positioned the board on the floor in front of the kamiza.
+My former student, Gary, came to visit with his girlfriend Deedee.
+They brought a Ouija Board, and after Quan and I finished our evening workout we all agreed to take the channeling device into the dojo to ask it questions.
+We positioned the spirit board on the floor in front of the kamiza and Kay lit several candles.
+I turned off the lights and the five of us sat down in a circle around the board.
+With pen and paper in hand, we were ready to begin.